The Native Addictions Council of Manitoba is located at:160 Salter Street

 From 2004 until 2010, with funding from the Aboriginal Healing Foundation (AHF), NACM ran the “Women’s and Youth Sage Healing Program”.
 This program sought to provide residential school survivors and their families with healing.
 Prior to this, addictions services for youth were limited with a part time youth worker available.

-Since 2010, NACM counsellors and attendants have been certified as addictions specialists by the First Nations Wellness/Addictions Certifications Board and CCPC Global Inc. This is in addition to the other qualifications staff already have, such as Social Work Degrees.
+Since 2010, NACM counsellors and attendants have been certified as addictions specialists by the First Nations Wellness/Addictions Certifications Board (The Indigenous Certification Board of Canada) and CCPC Global Inc. This is in addition to the other qualifications staff may already have, such as Social Work Degrees.

-NACM continues to innovate to meet the needs of the Peoples it serves, to interact with the community and to educate all about addictions.
+NACM continues to innovate to meet the needs of the Peoples it serves, to interact with the community and to educate all about chemical depencency and compulsion.
 In recent years we have added many initiatives: